nomichka/technical-blog/_posts/2023-12-07-system-prompt-following.md

 ## Introduction

-I'll write this blog post after the paper is accepted!
+I'll write this blog post after the paper is accepted.
 For now, here is a benchmark for system prompts I created: [https://huggingface.co/datasets/Naomibas/llm-system-prompts-benchmark](https://huggingface.co/datasets/Naomibas/llm-system-prompts-benchmark).

+Edit 2/19: Paper has been put on arXiv!
+See here: [https://arxiv.org/abs/2402.10962](https://arxiv.org/abs/2402.10962).